-This October marks 10 years of Patch Tuesdays, started by Microsoft in October, 2003.
+This October marks 10 years of Patch Tuesday, started by Microsoft in October 2003.
 Microsoft had initiated this practice of releasing a monthly security bulletin, every second Tuesday on which it releases security patches in North America.
 Over these years Microsoft has continuously made improvements in its security updates, catering to the customer request through patch timing, taking regular feedbacks and delivering the best results as per the desired schedule.

 Since its first Security Update, back in the year 2003, Microsoft says that the industry has responded well to its monthly updates and follows them regularly.
 The conglomerate acts proactively on the valuable feedback and maintains its enduring commitment to support its clientele of around 1 billion people, all across the globe.